Moglum/rotten-tomatoes-letterboxd/readMe.md

 3. Open `index.js` and replace `YOUR_ID` with your Rotten Tomatoes ID on line 8
 4. Run `npm start` It might take a while, the script gets max 20 reviews with each request.
-5. When finished you should have a file 'importMe.csv' waiting to be imported to Letterboxd
+5. When finished you should have a file 'importMe.csv' waiting for you
+6. Import the file right here https://letterboxd.com/import/
+7. Profit

 # Known issues